top of page

 Important Note:

-Ear infection can spread from one part of the ear to another, making a person experience other symptoms too.
-So, it is always better to be safer and get a doctor's diagnosis.
+Ear infections can spread from one part of the ear to another, causing a person to experience other symptoms.
+So, being safe and getting a doctor's diagnosis is always better.

 bottom of page